mitchdavenport88/VisitJQ/README.md

 * Give additional information on recommendations – websites, reviews and descriptions.
 * Show a local weather forecast using a weather API as part of the about section.

-### Out of content scope but for future consideration
-* An about Visit JQ page - providing service and company information.
-* Gallery - linked up to a Instagram account.
-* Newsletter subscription built into the contact form or as a pop up modal.

 ### Structure
 Based on the information gathered during the scope the website will require just one page, with each section filling the page horizontally and following one another vertically.
 The basic structure of the page will be as follows:
 * Fixed navigation bar at the top with the Visit JQ logo and links to each section of the page.
 This will be accessible at all times.